UrmiPatel-002772667/Data-Analysis/README.md

 - Waterfall

 **2. Conditional Formatting**:
-- Patterns and trends in your data may be highlighted with the help of conditional formatting.
+- Conditional Formatting in Excel allows you to highlight patterns and trends within your data by applying specific formatting to cells based on their content.
+This feature is essential for quickly identifying critical information and visualizing key data points.

+- You can define rules that format cells based on values, such as highlighting cells above a certain threshold, changing font color based on specific text, or creating data bars that visually represent the magnitude of values

 **3. Sorting**:
 - Data analysis Excel requires sorting the data.
 A list of names may be arranged alphabetically, a list of sales numbers can be arranged from highest to lowest, or rows can be sorted by colors or icons.

 **4. Filter**:
 - You may use filtering to pull information from a given Range or table that satisfies the specified criteria in data analysis excel.
 This is a fast method of just showing the data you require.

+## Types of Data Analysis

+### Data Mining

+Data Mining involves analyzing large datasets to uncover previously unknown, interesting patterns, anomalies, and dependencies.
+This type of analysis is crucial for discovering insights that can drive strategic decision-making.

+### Business Intelligence

+Business Intelligence (BI) encompasses the techniques and tools used to acquire and transform vast amounts of unstructured business data.
+BI helps identify new opportunities, develop strategies, and create actionable insights for better business outcomes.

+### Statistical Analysis

+Statistical Analysis is the science of collecting, analyzing, interpreting, presenting, and organizing data.
+It forms the backbone of data analysis, allowing you to draw meaningful conclusions from your data through measures like mean, median, standard deviation, and more.

+### Predictive Analytics

+Predictive Analytics uses statistical models to analyze current and historical data to forecast future events.
+This type of analysis is invaluable for predicting trends, behaviors, and events, enabling proactive decision-making.

+### Text Analytics

+Text Analytics, also known as Text Mining or Text Data Mining, involves extracting high-quality information from text.
+This process typically includes structuring the input text, identifying patterns using statistical models, and interpreting the results.
+Text Analytics is widely used in sentiment analysis, information retrieval, and automated content categorization.

 ## Excel Shortcuts
 #### Frequently Used Shortcuts